AlexeiSmirnov84/airbnb/README.md

 Please enjoy to go through my Seattle AirBNB project.

-You can read more about it on my blog: <a href=https://best-mahogany-dolphin-856.medium.com/insights-from-seattle-airb-b-d77224d7354c>my blog</a>.
+You can read more about it on <a href=https://best-mahogany-dolphin-856.medium.com/insights-from-seattle-airb-b-d77224d7354c>my blog</a>.

 The data shared by <a href="https://www.kaggle.com/airbnb/seattle?select=listings.csv">Kaggle</a>